 You’re in control

 In many fields of work, you can know that if you apply yourself and do your absolute best, you will often get the result you want.
-Not every time, of course — a surgeon won’t always perform a successful operation, a teacher won’t be able to get through to every student.
-But much of the time you will succeed.
+Not every time, of course – a surgeon won’t always perform a successful operation, a teacher won’t be able to get through to every student.
+But much of the time you’ll succeed.

 Not so in sales.
 Even if you do everything right, most of the time you will fail.
 A 49% closure rate is virtually unheard of, and even an imaginary person succeeding in sales that often would still be failing most of the time.